mcapitanio/docker-mysql/README.md

     docker pull parrotstream/mysql:[mysql-release]

-For example, if you want MySql HBase release 5.6 you can pull the image with:
+For example, if you want MySql release 5.6 you can pull the image with:

     docker pull parrotstream/mysql:5.5